zacgerber/backend-copy-special-assessment/README.md

     zip error: Could not create output file (/no/way.zip)

 ## Guidelines
- - Your code style should be able to pass a PEP8 test
+ - Your code style should be able to pass a PEP8 (flake8) test
  - Indents are 4 SPACES (not 2)
  - Variable names in snake_case
+ - Docstrings as first line of a function

 ## Workflow for this Assignment
 1. Fork this repository into your own personal github account.
-2. Then Clone your own repo to your local development machine.
+2. Then clone your own repo to your local development machine.
-3. Create a separate branch named dev/your-github-username, and checkout the branch.
+3. Create a separate branch named 'dev', and checkout the branch.
-4. Commit your changes, then git push the branch back to your own github account.
+4. Commit your changes, then `git push` the branch back to your own github account.
-5. From your own Github repo, create a pull request (PR) from your dev branch back to your own master.
+5. From your own github repo, create a pull request (PR) from your dev branch back to your own master branch.
 6. Copy/Paste the URL link to your PR as your assignment submission.